 and here are periodical solutions for potential if the first integration constant, ${C}$, is small negative number - then under square root expression is positive in area ${p_- <p<p_+}$.
 With conditions ${p'(0)>0}$ the amplitude of potential increase at moving along s-axis and reach the value ${p=p_+}$ in same point ${s=s_1}$.
 After this point we may or put ${p\equiv p_+}$, or change the sign of the derivative.
 In last case the amplitude grow down to value ${p=p_-}$ in point ${s=s_2}$.
 These circles may be repeated not once but on big distances need to put ${p\equiv p_+ }$, or ${p\equiv p_-} $.
 The situation is similar to usual trigonometric states where ${p'= \sqrt{1-p^2 }}$, therefore ${p(x)=sin (x)}$, or ${p(x)\equiv \pm 1}$.
 The energy of these states is the sum of the bits that gives additional chance for stability of these waves.

-For axial symmetrical waves the electromagnetic jet is flowing along the axis of symmetry, or revolving about of the one.
-In first case the electromagnetic potential for slow waves take in form

-and similarly for potential of w-field.
-The variable ${\rho}$ convert to variable ${x=ln(\rho)}$ then the equations for determination of field amplitudes are exactly the same as for system with flat symmetry.
-Then, for example, the field of free slow paramagnetic axial symmetrical wave is condensed near surface ${\rho=1}$ what is similar to skin effect for usual neutral electric current in conductors.

-In this way, the states of nonlinear electromagnetic field in form of nonlinear waves exist on paper.
-These states have richer structure than the usual electromagnetic waves.
-For theirs existence the external mechanical walls are not demanding.
+In this way, the states of nonlinear electromagnetic field in the form of nonlinear waves exist on the paper.
+These states have richer structure compare with usual electromagnetic waves.
+For their existence the external mechanical walls are not demanding.

 Nonlinear waves interact with external electromagnetic field.
 Indeed, in this model all fields are interacting, however, not with themselves but with w-field.
 If take into account that any external field has fixed phase then it is easy to build the simplest lagrangian for interaction of nonlinear wave with external electromagnetic field.
-Because the usual electric jet itself is magnetic state we expect that all effects observable at spreading of usual electromagnetic waves via mechanical medium can be observable at spreading of nonlinear waves via as an external electromagnetic field as a medium because the last is the pattern of external field.
+Because the usual electric jet itself is magnetic state we expect that all effects observable at spreading of usual electromagnetic waves via mechanical medium can be observable at spreading of nonlinear waves via an external electromagnetic field.